State of Vietnam: Partition (1954–55)

+Demonstration in Hanoi against the Viet Minh's partition proposal.
+Banners read: "The Viet Minh have betrayed the fatherland with their scheme to partition the country", "Firmly oppose all solutions that violate national unity".

-The Geneva Accords, signed between the French and the Viet Minh on 21 July 1954, ended the Indochina War by establishing a temporary division of Vietnam at the 17th parallel, with the DRV in the North and the State of Vietnam in the South, pending nationwide elections scheduled for July 1956.
+The Geneva Accords, signed between the French and the Viet Minh on 21 July 1954, ended the Indochina War by establishing a temporary division of Vietnam at the 17th parallel, with the DRV in the North and the State of Vietnam in the South.
 Communist forces entered Hanoi on 10 October 1954, replacing the French Union forces that were withdrawing South.
 During the 300-day period of relocation, around 120,000 Viet Minh personnel moved North.
 Meanwhile, at least 500,000 Catholics, about 200,000 Buddhists, and tens of thousands from minority groups moved South, many via Operation Passage to Freedom.

 The State of Vietnam and the United States were firmly opposed to the final settlement at Geneva and the partition of Vietnam.
 In July 1955, Prime Minister Ngo Dinh Diem announced in a broadcast that South Vietnam would not participate in the elections specified in the Geneva Accords, as they had not signed the agreement and therefore were not bound by it.
+In December 1955, Diệm's South Vietnam terminated its existing economic and financial agreements with France and withdrew its representatives from the French Union Assembly.